Site Search:

 A condo conversion notice must be hand-delivered to you or sent by certified mail.
 The notice must include a statement of your rights.

-If you have a lease and the term of your lease ends after the date on the condo conversion notice, your landlord cannot force you out before the date on your lease.
+If You Have a Lease: If you have a lease and the term of your lease ends after the date on the condo conversion notice, your landlord cannot force you out before the date on your lease.
 If she does, you may have legal defenses or counterclaims that you can use to prevent or delay your eviction.
 For example, if the notice your landlord sent you was improper, a judge should dismiss your eviction case.
-For information about what your rights are during the eviction process and how to fight an eviction, see Chapter 13: Evictions.
+For information about what your rights are during the eviction process and how to fight an eviction, see Chapter 12: Evictions.

 In an effort to avoid giving tenants proper notice of conversion or moving expenses, some landlords have attempted to raise rents before they actually file a master deed, thereby forcing existing tenants out.
 Under the law, however, the owner merely has to have an "intent to convert" in order for tenants to be protected against rent increases.20